Three Levels

 BEYOND AI

-At the Student-led level, learners engage deeply with Prompt (i.e. ©CRAFT model), Apply, Navigate, and Develop through the ©SMART model (Self-regulation, Metacognitive Reflection, Adaptive Transfer, Responsible Innovation, Task Ownership).
+At the Student-led level, learners engage deeply with Prompt (i.e. the CRAFT model), Apply, Navigate, and Develop through the SMART model (Self-regulation, Metacognitive Reflection, Adaptive Transfer, Responsible Innovation, Task Ownership).
 They become self-directed learners who use AI ethically, set personal goals, reflect critically, and take full ownership of their learning journey.

 Key Areas: Ethics, independence, self-direction